bprinty/iso/docs/cli.rst

 ============

-Once jade is installed, all interaction takes place from the entry point ``jade``:
+Once iso is installed, all interaction takes place from the entry point ``iso``:

 .. code-block:: bash

-    ~$ jade -h
+    ~$ iso -h

-You can also reference the entry point using the ``python -m jade`` syntax.
-There are several subcommands you can use with jade, all of which are explained in detail below.
+You can also reference the entry point using the ``python -m iso`` syntax.
+There are several subcommands you can use with iso, all of which are explained in detail below.

 ..
-Note:: If you are developing within jade and would like to test out any of the entry points, you can access the entry point without installing the repository by:
+Note:: If you are developing within iso and would like to test out any of the entry points, you can access the entry point without installing the repository by:

     .. code-block:: bash

-        cd ~/jade
+        cd ~/iso
-        python -m jade -h
+        python -m iso -h